House Democrats have little room for differences when it comes to passing Biden’s infrastructure proposal

 But signs of the problems Pelosi could face with her slim majority are already emerging.

 A group of eight Democrats representing mostly Northeastern districts recently declared they would vote against tax increases Biden has proposed to pay for his infrastructure proposal unless a cap on state and local tax (SALT) deductions included in President Donald Trump’s 2017 tax cut law is repealed.
-During a news conference last week, Pelosi said she was “sympathetic” to the group’s position as a representative of California, a state that has also strongly felt the impact of the provision, and remains hopeful the issue can be addressed.
+During a news conference last week, Pelosi said she was “sympathetic” to the group’s position as a representative of California, a state that has also strongly felt the impact of the SALT provision, and remains hopeful the issue can be addressed.
 She also made clear that she didn’t want members airing their concerns publicly.

 “I would withhold any comment about whether you’re going to vote for a bill or not until you see what the bill is,” she said.